 Chris M. Baribeau, AIA

-I am the principal architect of modus studio.
-I follow an idea.
-The idea that architecture can be sourced from the simple, everyday experience of life is essential to my mode of design.
-I believe the resultant architecture as derived from these experiences can be inspiring to all people in a daily, practical way.
-I believe people deserve good space and good buildings derived from good ideas.
+Chris is the principal architect of modus studio.
+He follows an idea.
+The idea that architecture can be sourced from the simple, everyday experience of life is essential to his mode of design.
+He believes the resultant architecture as derived from these experiences can be inspiring to all people in a daily, practical way.
+He believes people deserve good space and good buildings derived from good ideas.

-My experiences in the past eight years of crafting a design firm in the middle of the economic difficulties this country faces have strengthened my resolve to continue to work hard, persevere, and always be a responsible architect.
-I embrace the mode in which this firm operates: intelligently, thoughtfully, and professionally.
+Modus studio engages these possibilities every day with ideas, hard work, and a dedicated mode of design.
+Chris' experiences in the past seven years of nurturing a design firm in the middle of the economic crisis have strengthened his resolve to work hard, persevere, and always be a responsible architect.
+He embraces the mode in which this firm operates: intelligently, thoughtfully, and professionally.